 Investing through Stock Connect - An underlying fund may invest in China A-shares of certain Chinese companies listed and traded on the Shanghai Stock Exchange ("SSE") and on the Shenzhen Stock Exchange ("SZSE", and together, the "Exchanges") through the Shanghai-Hong Kong Stock Connect Program and the Shenzhen-Hong Kong Stock Connect Program, respectively (together, "Stock Connect").
 Stock Connect facilitates foreign investment in the People's Republic of China ("PRC") via brokers in Hong Kong.
 Persons investing through Stock Connect are subject to PRC regulations and Exchange listing rules, among others.
 These could include limitations on or suspension of trading.
 These regulations are relatively new and subject to changes which could adversely impact an underlying fund's rights with respect to the securities.
-For example, a stock may be recalled from the scope of securities traded on the SSE or SZSE eligible for trading via Stock Connect for various reasons, and in such event the stock can be sold but is restricted from being bought.
+For example, a stock may be recailed from the scope of securities traded on the SSE or SZSE eligible for trading via Stock Connect for various reasons, and in such event the stock can be sold but is restricted from being bought.
 In such event, the investment adviser's ability to implement an underlying fund's investment strategies may be adversely affected.
 As Stock Connect is still relatively new, investments made through Stock Connect is subject to relatively new trading, clearance and settlement procedures and there are no assurances that the necessary systems to run underlying fund may experience delays in transacting via Stock Connect and there can be no assurance that a liquid market on the Exchanges will exist.
-Since Stock Connect only operates on days when both the Chinese and Hong Kong markets are open for trading, and banking services are available in both markets on the corresponding settlement days, an underlying fund's ownership interest in securities traded through Stock Connect may not be reflected directly and an underlying fund may be subject to the risk of price fluctuations in China A-shares when Stock Connect is not open to trading.
-Changes in Chinaese tax rules may also adversely af
+Since Stock Connect only operates on days when both the Chinese and Hong Kong markets are open for trading, and banking services are available in both markets on the corresponding settlement days, an underlying fund's ownership interest in securities traded through Stock Connect may not be reflected directly and an underlying fund may be subject to the risk of price fluctuations.
+In the relatively new trading, clearance and settlement procedures and here the corresponding settlement days,